kong4ndrew/home-manager/README.md

 # Setup

 ❗WARNING: Nix is highly addictive and sustained use may conjure thoughts on declaratively configuring life.
-Do NOT țʯؼย<br><br>
+Do NOT țᚴꃢʯؼย<br><br>
 ⭐ Anyway, let's get a working configuration of [Nix, Home-manager, kitty, and Neovim] up and running.

 #### 1. Install Nix